City of Ennis Department of Health Services

 Larviciding is extremely effective in reducing the mosquito population when source reduction is not an option.
 Our list of current larvicides include:

-Adulticiding is a control method that is used only when CDC recommendations are met.
-This occurs once our department receives notification from the state lab of a positive mosquito trap or human case of West Nile Virus.
+Adulticiding, or spraying, only occurs once our department receives notification from the state lab of a positive mosquito trap or human case of West Nile Virus.
+More information about spraying can be found here.

 The current adulticide used is Aqualuer 20-20.pdf.